-- [1] - (ii) Outline two improvements to this code that would make the algorithm more efficient.
+- (ii) Outline two improvements to this code that would make the algorithm more efficient. - s in the

 (d) Construct the code fragment that will copy the names of the 8 fastest swimmers in ascending order of time from the array tempSwimmer to the array swimmers in the race finals.